 In the United States, restless legs syndrome may affect 5 to 15% of people, but only about 2 to 3% have significant symptoms.
 Most people with restless legs syndrome also have symptoms of periodic limb movement disorder, but most people with periodic limb movement disorder do not have restless legs syndrome.

 What causes restless legs syndrome and periodic limb movement disorder is unknown.
 But one third or more of people with restless legs syndrome have family members with the syndrome.
 Risk factors include the following:

 A sedentary lifestyle

-Periodic limb movement disorder commonly occurs in people with narcolepsy Narcolepsy Narcolepsy is a sleep disorder marked by excessive sleepiness during the day or recurring, uncontrollable episodes of sleep during normal waking hours, usually with sudden episodes of muscle... read more or rapid eye movement (REM) sleep behavior disorder Narcolepsy Narcolepsy is a sleep disorder marked by excessive sleepiness during the day or recurring, uncontrollable episodes of sleep during normal waking hours, usually with sudden episodes of muscle... read more .
+Periodic limb movement disorder is more common during middle and older age.
+It commonly occurs in people with narcolepsy Narcolepsy Narcolepsy is a sleep disorder marked by excessive sleepiness during the day or recurring, uncontrollable episodes of sleep during normal waking hours, usually with sudden, temporary episodes... read more or rapid eye movement (REM) sleep behavior disorder Narcolepsy Narcolepsy is a sleep disorder marked by excessive sleepiness during the day or recurring, uncontrollable episodes of sleep during normal waking hours, usually with sudden, temporary episodes... read more .

 Both restless legs syndrome and periodic limb movement disorder are more likely in people who have or do the following:

 Stop taking certain drugs (including benzodiazepines such as diazepam)